Introduction to Behavior -- Biology 4900 Faculty Index Page

 James K Adams, jadams@daltonstate.edu

-This is the first time this course is being offered, so be aware that you are our "guinea pig" class!
+This is the second time this course is being offered, so be aware that we are still working out the kinks!
 We intend on making this a fun learning experience for all, including us!

 Review Sheets